-Environment Australia also provides advice on the proposed quotas.
+Environment Australia provides advice on the proposed quotas.

 Once the quota has been approved, each State is required to provide Environment Australia with a quarterly report of numbers of kangaroos harvested.

-In December 2001, the Minister for Environment and Heritage, the Hon Dr David Kemp MP, approved commercial kangaroo harvesting quotas for 2002 totalling around 6.9 million.
-This is an increase of almost 1.5 million animals from the quota approved in 2001.
+The Minister for Environment and Heritage, the Hon Dr David Kemp MP, approved commercial kangaroo harvesting quotas for 2003 totalling around 6.55 million.
+This is a decrease of 367 000 animals from the quota approved in 2002.

-The commercial kangaroo harvest industry in Australia is one of the world's best wild harvest operations because management goals are based firmly on principles of sustainability and are not driven by market forces.
+The commercial kangaroo harvest industry in Australia is one of the world's best wild harvest operations because management goals are based firmly on principles of sustainability.

 Animal welfare considerations are a priority of the EPBC Act.
 The Act allows the Government to ensure proposals for the sustainable use of wildlife observe strict welfare requirements.